20 BEST Things To Do In Kefalonia, Greece

 Argostoli

 Argostoli is the biggest town in and the capital of Kefalonia.
-The harbor is always a bustling and picturesque scene, especially at sunrise when the fishing boats are all coming in with their fresh catch.
+The harbor is always a bustling and picturesque scene, especially at sunrise when the fishing boats are all coming in with their fresh catch or at sunset as everyone makes their way to the bars for a glass of Greek wine.
 The promenade is a beautiful way to enjoy a waterfront stroll at any time of day as well.

-Sometimes you can even spot sea turtles in the waves here!
-Cine Anny is also in this city, an open-air cinema that’s so much fun to catch a flick at.
-The Argostoli Archeology Museum always makes for an educational and engaging experience as well.
-It’s such a great place to shop for locally made products too.
+Sometimes you can even spot sea turtles in the waves here, and it’s common for people to see them around the harbor!
+Cine Anny, an open-air cinema that’s so much fun to catch a flick at, is also in this city.
+The Argostoli Archeology Museum also makes for an educational and engaging experience.

 Fteri Beach

-Fteri is one of the more wild and exotic beaches on this Greek island.
+Fteri is one of the more wild and exotic beaches on Kefalonia.
 It boasts all the trademark beauty of the Kefalonia shores: white pebbles, crystalline waters, lush greenery, and limestone peaks.

 It’s one of the most undisturbed areas on the island, and as such is considered the most idyllic.
-Since there’s no actual road that can access it, you’ll need to walk the scenic mountain path to arrive or take a taxi boat from Agia Kyriaki.
-As a more remote beach, you’ll need to bring all your own supplies with you to this one too.
+Since there’s no actual road that can access it, the only ways to get there is to take a taxi boat from Zola, or you can hike down to it on this path (wear closed-toed shoes!).
+As a more remote beach, you’ll need to bring all your own supplies with you to this one, too.

+Fiskardo is a picture-perfect cove and a historic fishing village in Kefalonia.
+Out of all the towns in Kefalonia (including Asos and Sami), Fiskardo was by far our favorite.
 It’s the northernmost port on the island and a delightful spot to watch the boats go in and out.
 The glassy waterfront is lined with bakeries, cafes, taverns, and art shops.
 It feels like a trip back in time with many of the original homes and independent stores from even before the infamous 1953 earthquake that almost leveled the entire island.
+I only wish that we had booked our accommodation earlier so that we could have stayed in Fiskardo for at least a few days (it was all booked up when we visited in September!)

 De Bosset Bridge